jsplaine/HiveMindHealth/README.md

 # HiveMindHealth - Find consensus on matters of nutrition

+An angular 1.2, express experiment:

-An early-stage work in progress, HiveMindHealth will provide a free online portal to numerous online nutrition related resources.
+HiveMindHealth will provide a free online portal to numerous online nutrition related resources.
 The goal is to help users find consensus on topics of nutrition given a food product, ingredient, or menu item.

-Visit <a href="http://hivemindhealth.com">HiveMindHealth</a> to take a peek at the current state of the app.

 ### Current Resources